Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Asymptotic development of the stream and potential functions

-In the sequel we will make use of single-layer potentials supported on the external boundary $\partial \Omega$, on the boundary $\partial \mathcal S^\varepsilon (q)$ of the solid body and on the boundary $\partial \mathcal S_0$ of the rescaled body as well.
+In the sequel we will make use of single-layer potentials supported on the external boundary $\partial \Omega$, on the boundary $\partial \mathcal S_\varepsilon (q)$ of the solid body and on the boundary $\partial \mathcal S_0$ of the rescaled body as well.
 We will not use the notations $n_i$ nor $n_e$ but rather the notation $n$ which always stands for the normal outward the fluid.
-Hence we will have to particularly take care of the signs when referring to the formula \eqref{saut}. \ \\ $\bullet$ {\it Kernel and rank}.
-We will use the following facts:
+Hence we will have to particularly take care of the signs when referring to the formula \eqref{saut}.